Some people distrust God because they believe he sanctions sexism and authorizes the subjugation of women.

 The first moral untruth Adam and Eve believed was that their lives would be better if they determined right and wrong for themselves, apart from God’s standard.

-Their misplaced confidence in this moral untruth prompted them to eat the forbidden fruit.
+Their misplaced confidence in this lie prompted them to eat the forbidden fruit.

 The second moral untruth Adam and Eve believed—at least Adam did—was that the two of them were unequal by God’s design.